wa1tnr/PicoMite-tnr-a/README.md

 anything/PicoMite/all source and header files

-The code was developed under VSCODE on W10 and cases of filenames may need changing for building on Linux
+The code is developed under VSCODE on W11

 Compiled version and documentation is available on https://geoffg.net/picomite.html